The Cover Up: How America’s Elites Hide Theft in Plain Sight

 How much have the most expensive and income consuming categories changed over time?
 To see that we will strip away all the adjustments and alterations used to determine inflation.
 That is where a lot of the mumbo jumbo happens.

-In 1960 a full 4 year degree cost an average of $852 or less than 2 months of median family income for the whole damn degree.
+In 1960 a full 4 year degree cost an average of $852.
+Less than 2 months of median family income for the whole damn degree.
 All 4 years.

 Oh but we live longer now, Corbin!